-4.1 There is a real and present need for new housing, both in London generally and also specifically in the London Borough of Merton.
-Indeed, the Estates Local Plan expressly recognises the position in the following terms (at Paragraph 1.20):

-'There is a substantial demand for new homes in London and the south east.
-Increasing the supply of new homes to meet housing needs is a longstanding and well documented policy driver for successive governments' (emphasis added).

-- 4.2 It is against this backdrop that the Council has resolved to pursue the Scheme, with the intention being that the Estates Local Plan 'will help deliver new homes for existing and future residents, helping Merton to meet its share of London's new homes of all types, sizes and tenures' (Paragraph 1.20). - 4.3 In this regard the London Plan identifies a level of housing need of 52,300 new homes per annum across London, with a need of 918 homes per annum within Merton. - 4.4 As such, it is evident that the need for more and better housing in Merton is pressing. - 4.5 Both the Scheme more generally, and the regeneration of the Eastfields Estate specifically, will increase housing provision and so materially contribute towards meeting this housing need.
+- 4.1 There is a real and present need for new housing, both in London generally and also specifically in the London Borough of Merton.
+Indeed, the Estates Local Plan expressly recognises the position in the following terms (at paragraph 1.20): - "There is a substantial demand for new homes in London and the south east.
+Increasing the supply of new homes to meet housing needs is a longstanding and well documented policy driver for successive governments" (emphasis added). - 4.2 It is against this backdrop that the Council resolved to pursue the Scheme, with the intention being that the Estates Local Plan 'will help deliver new homes for existing and future residents, helping Merton to meet its share of London's new homes of all types, sizes and tenures' (paragraph 1.20). - 4.3 In this regard the London Plan (Document 42) identifies a level of housing need of 52,300 new homes per annum across London, with a need of 918 homes per annum within Merton. - 4.4 As such, it is evident that the need for more and better housing in Merton is pressing. - 4.5 Both the Scheme more generally, and the regeneration of the Eastfields Estate specifically, will increase housing provision and so materially contribute towards meeting this housing need.

-Condition of Estates
+Condition of estates

-4.6 As already noted earlier in this Statement, when the Developer acquired responsibility for all of the Council's housing stock, they committed to improve the accommodation as well as the quality of life for residents.
+4.6 When the Developer acquired responsibility for all of the Council's housing stock, they committed to improving the accommodation as well as the quality of life for residents.
 However, as explained, in working towards this goal, stock condition surveys undertaken identified that significant refurbishment and maintenance was required.
-The Developer therefore began a comprehensive review across all the various housing estates for which it was responsible which included the three Estates, to determine whether refurbishment was viable or whether it might be more beneficial and sustainable to replace homes in the poorest condition with new properties.
+The Developer therefore began a comprehensive review across all the various housing estates for which it was responsible which included the three Estates, to determine whether refurbishment was the best solution or whether it might be more beneficial and sustainable to replace homes in the poorest condition with new properties.

-- 4.7 The Developer has undertaken technical surveys and financial planning work, which concluded that not only significant refurbishment, but also significant ongoing maintenance work and financial investment would be needed to raise - and keep - the housing stock to the required standard.
-Whilst incremental refurbishment works would improve the internal housing quality in the short to medium term, comprehensive regeneration and redevelopment was determined to be the most effective way of delivering long term sustainable Decent Homes. - 4.8 As already noted, on 7 February 2018, the Council adopted the Estates Local Plan, which now forms part of the Council's Local Plan alongside its Core Planning Strategy and Sites and Policies Plan.
+- 4.7 The Developer undertook technical surveys and financial planning work, which concluded that while refurbishment was the preferred option for some of the housing estates, other estates (including the Eastfields Estate) required both significant refurbishment, significant ongoing maintenance work and financial investment to raise and keep the housing stock to the required standard.
+Whilst incremental refurbishment works would improve the internal housing quality in the short to medium term, comprehensive regeneration and redevelopment was determined to be the most effective way of delivering long term sustainable Decent Homes which would deal with the high levels of overcrowding and provide quality green spaces and public realm. - As already noted, on 7 February 2018, the Council adopted the Estates Local Plan, which now forms part of the Council's Local Plan alongside its Core Planning Strategy and Sites and Policies Plan.
 The Estates Local Plan was adopted with the intention that it would guide redevelopment proposals for the Estates that come forward in the next 10-15 years, in order to ensure that development proposals create well designed, high quality neighbourhoods aimed at fundamentally improving the quality of life for existing and future generations living in the area.
-At the heart of the Estates Local Plan is an acknowledgment that the existing housing stock on the Estates is largely substandard and that regeneration is the most viable option for delivering housing to Decent Homes Standards.
+At the heart of the Estates Local Plan is an acknowledgment that the existing housing stock on the Estates is largely sub-standard and that regeneration is the most viable option for delivering housing to Decent Homes Standards.